sxlijin/sxlijin.github.io/posts/2025-11-27-things-that-i-want-to-want-to-do.md

+# things that i want to want to do

 one of the sad lessons i've come to learn about life is that there are two types of things on my to-do list:

 - things i want to do